Platform: Risk Assessment Platform

 Risk Model Management

-- Global - list of out of the box/purchased risk models maintained by Arctic
+- Global tab - list of out-of-the-box/purchased risk models maintained by Arctic

-- Company - list of risk models created by a company
+- Company tab - list of risk models created by the company

 - Search – enter search text